marinsoftware/publisher-plugin-template/README.md

+# Starting point
+There is a sample application within the apps directory called `api`, this can remain as it is.
+However, you may use it in action by running `nx serve api`.
+To create a new NestJS application, please run `nx g @nrwl/nest:app my-new-app`; this will scaffold a new application within the apps directory.
+Then change the values in the `nx.json`, `pm2.json` `package.json` and `pom.xml` to reflect the application's name and the project/workspace name.
+Then run `nx serve nmy-new-app` or `npm run start-dev` to see the application generated in action.
-# Node Swagger - NX Workspace
+## Node Swagger - NX Workspace

-NX workspace is a build system specifically influenced by the Angular CLI to create large applications.
+NX workspace is a build system influenced explicitly by the Angular CLI to create large applications.
+We are using it here because we can easily add new applications into the workspace enabling better code sharing between applications.
+Using the `NX Console` vscode plugin, the Nest CLI can easily be clicked through for a better dev experience.

 ## Swagger
-Utilising the OpenApi specification, we can create generated code from the backend api to use on the frontend.
+Utilising the OpenApi specification, we can have easy-to-follow documentation with examples to create interfaces to consume api's much more quickly.
+Furthermore, using the URL end-point, we can generate frontend services in Angular to communicate with the backend code using generators instead of manually managing the frontend services.
+This automation reduces development time significantly.

 ## NestJS

-Nest JS is a MVC NodeJS framework influced by Angular, therefore it has a powerful CLI and loosely coupled component archtecture to create high quality typescript applications.
+Nest JS is a MVC NodeJS framework influenced by Angular.
+Therefore it has a powerful CLI and loosely coupled component architecture to create high-quality typescript applications.
 The NX workspace fully supports NestJS and the CLI commands are integrated to speed up development.

-http://localhost:3000/api is hosting the swagger ui http://localhost:3000/api-json has the Swagger Json that is consumed by the openapi-generator to generate the generated code.
+http://localhost:3000/api is hosting the swagger ui http://localhost:3000/api-json has the Swagger JSON consumed by the openapi-generator to generate the generated code.

 ## Development server